Skip to main content

 Blood Pressure and Fluid Retention

-Testosterone can influence fluid and sodium retention, which may lead to a modest increase in in some individuals.
+Testosterone can influence fluid and sodium retention, which may lead to a modest increase in blood pressure in some individuals.
 This effect is more pronounced in men with pre-existing hypertension or congestive heart failure.
 For most men, the effect on blood pressure is not clinically significant.

 However, it underscores the importance of monitoring your blood pressure regularly, especially during the initial phases of TRT.
 If you have a history of hypertension, your clinician will work with you to ensure your blood pressure remains well-controlled.